 What We Fund

-Consistent with its historic preservation mission, 1616 Latimer Fund will help pay for major capital projects with long-term impacts that will be undertaken as part of a master plan for the building’s preservation.
+Consistent with its historic preservation mission, 1616 Latimer Fund helps pay for major capital projects with long-term impacts that are undertaken as part of a master plan for the building’s preservation.
 As 1616 Latimer Street approaches 100 years of active use, the need for major investment becomes increasingly critical.
 The interior has been altered incrementally, often in efforts to bring interiors up to the fashion of the day.
 Likewise, systems, especially those more costly to fix, have been addressed incrementally.

 And there is good reason for investments to be made in 1616 Latimer Street - it is a rare American example of a unified vision of Art Deco, encompassing exterior, interior, and furnishings realized in a single project.
 The Fund is committed to safeguarding this distinctive legacy for all who value history and excellent design, as well as retaining a relevant, safe, and welcoming home for Club members, their guests, and the public.